International Finance

 The Right Approach

-Separate the discount rate from country risk:
+Separate the discount rate from country risk; value the residual:

 Part 4: Cash Flow Adjustment Methods